Frequently Asked Questions

 - I understand you have observed drives on Sundays?

 - At Thames Valley Group we work entirely on a one to one basis.
-The Observer Co-ordinator will assign you to an
+Each associate is allocated to an observer.

 - I work in Maidenhead, so are you my nearest group?